Man charged in connection with shooting at Champaign apartment

 URBANA — A 50-year-old Champaign man with several previous convictions has been charged as an armed habitual criminal for allegedly firing shots at a west Champaign apartment complex last week.

-A Champaign police report said Kin Conerly, who listed an address in the 300 block of South Country Fair Drive, was walking through the Gramercy Park apartment parking lot about 10:45 p.m. on Thursday, when he allegedly fired four shots, at least one of which hit a vehicle.
+A Champaign police report said Kin Conerly, who listed an address in the 300 block of South Country Fair Drive, was walking through the Gramercy Park apartment parking lot about 10:45 p.m.
+Thursday when he allegedly fired four shots, at least one of which hit a vehicle.

 With convictions for residential burglary and aggravated battery, Conerly is not allowed to possess a gun or ammunition.